ramindehghanpoor/CLI/README.md

 *euclidean (default)*, minkowski, cityblock, sqeuclidean, cosine, correlation, hamming, jaccard, chebyshev, canberra, braycurtis, yule, dice, kulsinski, rogerstanimoto, russellrao, sokalmichener, sokalsneath

 ## Examples

-To see all the available protein families, run command:

-    compare list names

 You can find the Euclidean distance between two families ATKA_ATKC and CDSA_RSEP by running the command: